How to make Shio Ramen – 2 methods

 Shio Ramen

-Shio ramen in a chic, modern bowl – perfect for a unique dining experience.
+Shio Ramen in a chic, modern bowl – perfect for a unique dining experience.

 1. What is shio ramen?
 Shio ramen is a Japanese noodle soup characterized by its clear and salty broth.
 The term “shio” translates to salt, highlighting the primary seasoning used in the broth.
 It typically features thin ramen noodles, along with toppings such as seaweed, green onions, and sliced pork.